 -

-Preparing the potatoes: Peel the potatoes and cut them into equal sized pieces.
+Preparing the potatoes: Peel the potatoes and cut them into equal-sized pieces.
 Place them in a large saucepan, cover with cold water, add salt, and bring to a boil.
-Cook for about 15-20 minutes, until the potatoes are tender.
+Cook for approximately 15-20 minutes, until the potatoes are tender.

 -

-Draining and mashing: Drain the potatoes well, then return them to the hot pot to remove excess moisture.
+Draining and mashing: Drain the potatoes well, then return them to the hot pan to remove excess moisture.
 Use a potato masher or whisk to mash them until smooth and lump-free.

 -

-Adding the butter and cream: Add the butter and cream or milk and mix well until you obtain a smooth puree.
-Salt and pepper to taste.
-Keep the puree warm until ready to serve.
+Add the butter and cream: Add the butter and cream or milk and mix well until you have a smooth purée.
+Season with salt and pepper to taste.
+Keep the purée warm until ready to serve.

 -